Want to grow your email list by 1,000+ subscribers?

 Body:

 Love your site.
-Noticed your write a lot about [subject].
+Noticed you write a lot about [subject].
 I recently wrote a post for [other site] that generated [number] pageviews.
 It was their top post this year.

 I have a few guest posts I’d love to share with you:

-Will shoot over the finished posts if any of these jump out at you?
+Will shoot over the finished posts if any of these jump out at you.
+Do you like any of those ideas?

 Cheers,